samaradel/www_threefold/www.threefoldtoken.com/content/how-it-works/solution.md

 # Break the datacenters apart into nodes

-A node is a small scale replacement for a datacenter.
+A ThreeFold Node is a small scale replacement for a datacenter.
 Each node serves the immediate area where it is located, but they connect to each other.
 Together they provide all the internet capacity required, exactly where it is needed.